canonical/cos-lite-bundle/README.md

 # COS Lite bundle

-Canonical Observability Stack Lite, or COS Lite, is a light-weight, highly-integrated, Juju-based observability suite running on Kubernetes.
+The lite flavor of Canonical Observability Stack, also called COS Lite, is a light-weight, highly-integrated, Juju-based observability suite running on Kubernetes.

 This Juju bundle deploys the stack, consisting of the following interrelated charms: